 With over €27 billion in sales in 2021, the Spanish Fast Fashion Empire, Inditex, which comprises eight sister brands, has grown thanks to a strategy of expanding its flagship stores in exclusive locations around the globe.
 Its largest brand, Zara, contributed over 70% of the group’s revenue.
 The country that contributed the most to the fast fashion Empire sales was Spain, with over 15% of its revenues.

 Inditex is the holding that controls a set of brands, among them, Zara, one of the dominating brands in the fast fashion industry.
 In 2017, Inditex comprised eight brands:

-- Massimo Dutti
+- Massimo Dutti.

-- Zara Home
+- Zara Home.

-The company has also opened up new flagship stores in exclusive locations around the world (like Rue de Rivoli in Paris, Ermou in Athens, and One World in Bangkok).
+The company has also opened up new flagship stores worldwide (like Rue de Rivoli in Paris, Ermou in Athens, and One World in Bangkok).

-Just like Zara flagship stores, Massimo Dutti position itself in exclusive locations, but with a minimalist interior design to convey a different style, compared to the sister brands.
+Just like Zara’s flagship stores, Massimo Dutti positions itself in exclusive locations but with a minimalist interior design to convey a different style than the sister brands.

 Like its sister brands, the company has inaugurated a new flagship store in Barcelona.

-The Spanish clothing retailer of in women’s homeware and undergarments expanded by bringing its store to Barcelona, Madrid, Milan, Doha, Moscow, Paris, Tunisia, Istanbul, Dubai, and Bali.
+The Spanish clothing retailer of women’s homeware and undergarments expanded by bringing its store to Barcelona, Madrid, Milan, Doha, Moscow, Paris, Tunisia, Istanbul, Dubai, and Bali.

-Inditex values, and key partners
+Inditex values and key partners

 Inditex group core values can be summarized in:

-1. Strong customer focus
+1. Strong customer focus.